Garcia-Martinez/academic-page-garcia-martinez/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "Msc in Socio-cultural Analysis of Communication and Knowledge" institution = "Complutense University of Madrid" year = 2019
+  course = "Master's Degree in Socio-cultural Analysis of Communication and Knowledge" institution = "Complutense University of Madrid" year = 2019

 [[education.courses]]
-  course = "BSc in Sociology"
-  institution = "Complutense University of Madrid" year = 2018
+  course = "Bachelor's Degree in Sociology" institution = "Complutense University of Madrid" year = 2018